 After all segments are displayed, the supply's GP-IB address will appear for approximately 2 seconds as shown in Figure 3-3.
 As shipped from the factory, the power supply's address is set to 5.
-You must know this address before you can remotely program your supply (see Reading the GP-IB Address, page 39).
+You must know this address before you can remotely program your supply.

 Figure 3-3.
-Typical Address Display During Power-On
+Typical Address Display During Power-On Self Test